EspoirX/StarrySky/README.md

 MusicManager.get().playMusicByInfo(songInfo);
 ```

-At least set songId and songUrl to play.
+At least set songId and songUrl to play.To play audio in the local audio or assets folder, or streaming audio such as m3u8, just use set the songUrl and songId as usual.

 ## Wiki